grpc-ecosystem/grpc-gateway/docs/_docs/grpcapiconfiguration.md

 * URI path is built from the service's name and method: `/<fully qualified service name>/<method name>` (e.g.: `/my.package.EchoService/Echo`)
 * HTTP body is the serialized protobuf message.

-NOTE: the same option is also supported by the `gen-swagger` plugin.
+NOTE: the same option is also supported by the `gen-openapiv2` plugin.

 ## Using an external configuration file
 Google Cloud Platform offers a way to do this for services hosted with them called ["gRPC API Configuration"](https://cloud.google.com/endpoints/docs/grpc/grpc-service-config).
 It can be used to define the behavior of a gRPC API service without modifications to the service itself in the form of [YAML](https://en.wikipedia.org/wiki/YAML) configuration files.